 This may be the recipe I’m most proud of developing.
-Because oatmeal cream pies are such a part of many of our childhoods, it was important to get it right.
+Because oatmeal creme pies are such a part of many of our childhoods, it was important to get it right.
 To make a real copycat Little Debbie, and not just a tasty oatmeal sandwich cookie.

 Soft, bendable, and gently spiced oatmeal cookies just like the originals, with the perfect creme filling.
 And no artificial ingredients.

 I give you my best copycat Little Debbie oatmeal creme pie recipe.
 Enjoy!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Your price is unaffected.
 For more information, please see our disclosure policy.

 Little Debbies Changed Over the Years

 While I often bemoaned the fact we weren’t allowed sugared cereals or the yearned after PopTarts, I could console myself with Little Debbie Oatmeal Creme Pies.
 I suppose my mother reasoned that since they were made of oatmeal, they were healthy.

 When I was a kid, they tasted different than they do now.

 The cookies were a bit firmer, the creme a bit grainier, and I loved them.